 You have likely landed on this page from your admission letter.
 Be sure to keep your letter handy.
-It includes important information about your semester of admission, major, residency status, and University ID (UID).
-If you have not yet seen your letter, log in to the application portal with the PIN and password used when you submitted your application, and click on "Your application decision is now available online" to review your letter of admission.
+It includes important information about your semester of admission, major, advising college, resident status and University ID (UID).
+If you have not yet seen your letter, log in to MyCoalition, proceed to the University of Maryland section on the Colleges list and click on View Decision Letter.

-Please let us know your answer to this offer of admission through the link provided in your letter of admission in the application portal.
+Please let us know your answer to this offer of admission by completing the Decision Response located on your MyCoalition Checklist.
 If your answer is YES, and we hope it is, you will need to submit your enrollment deposit.
-This, $400, nonrefundable deposit will reserve your place in the incoming class and be applied to your tuition.
-The preferred payment method is by credit card, but the application portal will provide instructions for other payment options if needed.
-It may take up to 48 business hours for your confirmation to be processed and posted to your record.
+This nonrefundable $400 deposit will reserve your place in the incoming class and will be applied to your tuition.
+It may take up to 48 business hours for your confirmation to be processed.

-After confirming your enrollment and acquiring your Directory ID, you can use this page to select a date for your orientation, submit your Housing and Dining Agreement, and take care of a few more things to get you ready to join us on campus.
-It is important to note that every new first-year student who desires to live in campus residence halls must complete the 2017-2018 Housing and Dining Agreement by May 1, 2017 to be eligible to live on campus.
+After submitting your Decision Response and acquiring your Directory ID, select a date for your orientation, submit your Housing and Dining Agreement and take care of a few more things to get you ready to join us on campus.
+It is important to note that every new first-year student who desires to live in campus residence halls must complete the 2018-2019 Housing and Dining Agreement by May 1, 2018 to be eligible to live on campus.

 Visit the International Students & Scholar Services (ISSS) website to complete the “New Student To Do List.”
 International students must submit the following materials to the ISSS office to receive an I-20: